 Commercial printing relies on a variety of technologies to print on different substrates, but two of the more popular techniques are flexographic printing and gravure printing.

-Flexo Printing vs Gravure Printing: The Similarities
+Flexo Printing Vs. Gravure Printing:

-Before we get into the differences, however, let’s take a look at a few key similarities:
+But before we get into the differences, however, let’s take a look at a few key similarities:

 - Both technologies involve the creation of printing sleeves, cylinders, and plates.

-- Both can perform long-run, high-volume printing, though flexo can be cost effective for shorter runs.
+- Both can perform long-run, high-volume printing, though flexo can be cost-effective for shorter runs.

 - Both are able to produce exceptional results.

-Flexo vs. Gravure: Key Differences
+Flexo Printing vs. Gravure Printing: Key Differences

 Now that we’ve gone over the similarities between flexo and gravure, and explained the basic process of each, it’s time to take a look at some of the key differences: